Featured image of Solve 3D Print “Ghosting” Defects in a few Easy Steps Source: tylerwatt12 via Reddit

 Reducing your print speed can put less stress on the nozzle, leading to less ringing (Source: PerilousNebula via Reddit)

 The faster your print speed, the faster your printhead will move and the more vibrations the nozzle will experience during printing.
-There will also be quicker direction changes, which can exacerbate ringing on your print.
+There will also be quicker direction changes, which can exacerbate ghosting on your print using many of the budget machines.
 For these reasons, our next solution for ringing is to print more slowly, which you can do by adjusting the speed settings in your slicer.

 Print a test model a few times, starting at your current speed and reducing it in increments of 5 mm/s until surface quality improves.
 Keep in mind, however, that you shouldn’t need to lower your default print speed (around 60 mm/s for PLA) by more than about 25%.
 If significant reductions in your print speed don’t solve ghosting, chances are speed isn’t the cause.